ortus-docs/coldbox-docs/intro/restful-data.md

 );
 ```

 The `addRoute()` method allows you to register new URL patterns in your application.
 We have now created a new URL route called `/api/contacts` that if detected will execute the `contacts.index` event.

+> **Tip** Every time you add new routes make sure you reinit the application: `http://localhost:{port}/?fwreinit`.